 Roku devices generally support the playback of MP4 files.
 However, variations in codecs, resolutions, and audio formats can impact compatibility.
 If your Roku won't play an MP4 file, it's essential to investigate the file's specifications.

-Troubleshooting Guide for MX Player MP4 No Sound Issue
+6 Best Solutions for MX Player MP4 No Sound Problem

-Troubleshooting Guide for MX Player MP4 No Sound Issue
+6 Best Solutions for MX Player MP4 No Sound Problem

 Why does the “MX Player MP4 no sound” issue happen?
 How to handle that problem with easy operations?
 The answers are here!